 When you decide your old, clunky, money-gobbling air conditioning system just went through its last summer, you’ll have a few big decisions to make.
 One of the first is to choose when to have it replaced.
 Although we’re heading into the end of the year and colder weather, we recommend you don’t wait for the spring to have your new air conditioner installed.

-Take advantage of the cooler temps in fall to have the system put in.
+Take advantage of the cooler temps in the fall to have the system put in.
 That way, you’re prepared for when a sudden fall heat wave occurs—and we’ve certainly run into those from time to time.
 Fall is an easier time for the work schedules of an HVAC company in Clovis, NM, so you can find a convenient time to have the work done.

 Fall also gives you a bit more time to consider your options and the best way to ensure you have the right new central AC for your house.
 Below are a few considerations during the new installation process.